nyhackr/nyhackr/README.md

 3. Make your changes.
 You can build and view your local version by using `rmarkdown::render_site()`
 4. When you are done, [submit a pull request](https://help.github.com/articles/about-pull-requests/).
 Your changes might not appear on the public site right away as we have a development version for making sure changes don't break the site.

+### Data access

+An .Renviron, json file, and gs_auth.R is required to access the data stored on Google Drive.
+Email Jared Lander to get access.

+### How to update the site with the latest events

+The site is built using Rmarkdown. `_site.yml` controls the site layout and the individual `*.Rmd` files control each page.
+Data is pulled from the MeetUp API and stored within Google Sheets.
+On render, the site pulls the latest data, updates the sheets, and repulls the sheet to render the site.

+After each event, update the topics, speakers, and video URLs columns in the Google Sheet.
+Data should be in tidy format with each row representing a speaker at a given event.

+Edit the individual `*.Rmd` files to update any static text.

+### Directory

+    .
+    ├── css/		   CSS files to be included with rendered site ├── img/
+    │   ├── books/
+    │   ├── events/
+    │   ├── meetups/
+    │   └── sponsors/
+    ├── includes/         HTML files to include as specified in _site.yml ├── js/               JavaScipt files to be included with rendered site ├── R/                R functions to pull data and format HTML ├── renv/
+    ├── update-data/      Scripts to update the talks data ├── _site.yml         Controls the site structure
+    ├── about.Rmd         Renders to the about page ├── books.Rmd         Renders to the books page ├── contact.Rmd       Renders to the contact page ├── events.Rmd        Renders to the events page ├── index.Rmd         Renders to the home page
+    ├── past-talks.Rmd    Renders to the past talks page ├── pizza.Rmd         Renders to the pizza page └── README.md